Happy Code is less options

 the big question becomes simple:

-do I like this way of working or not?
+Do I like this way of working or not?

-That shift matters more
+That shift does more than it seems.

 You stop managing possibility and start doing the work.